Was My Medical

 Was My Medical Treatment Negligent

 Judging whether your medical treatment was negligent can sometimes be difficult.
 Often patients are told that treatment is a journey and that they should expect bumps in the road.
-But this does not protect medical professionals who fail to provide a reasonable level of care expected of clinician in their field.
+But this does not protect medical professionals who fail to provide a reasonable level of care expected of a clinician in their field.

-To succeed in a medical/clinical negligence claim negligence you must prove all three elements of the following legal test:
+To succeed in a medical/clinical negligence claim you must prove all three elements of the following legal test:

 - That the treating clinician, doctor, hospital or treatment provided owed you a duty of care.